itrust-consulting/OpenTRICK/docs/INSTALL.md

 ```

     Adapt the environment, port settings and other settings in the above files if needed.

-    Create a folder .cache in this directory.
-Provide atleast Read, Write, Execute permissions
-    to Owner and Read permissions to members of group and others.
-    $ mkdir .cache
-    $ chmod +744 .cache -R

 ### Start the docker

    Start docker